markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.md

 ### Scenario usage

-From now on you are able to use `unscoped` option in your association definitions.
+From now on, you're able to use the `unscoped` option in your association definitions.
 Basic usage example:

 ```ruby
 class User < ActiveRecord::Base